stefanszeke/breathing-ai/readme.md

 - Camera at waist/chest height, slightly to your side
 - Breathe deliberately so the chest and belly clearly expand
 - Aim for 10-15 full breathing cycles per session (~2-3 minutes)
+- Press the label key **when you see your body start moving** — not when you intend to breathe.
+The model sees movement, not intention.
+Pressing slightly late is better than pressing early.

 ---